 West Palm Beach, Florida 33406

 The LOSOM effort began in late 2018 with development of a Project Management Plan and engaging stakeholders influenced by lake operations via 10 NEPA scoping meetings conducted throughout February and March 2019.
-Stakeholder feedback has informed the objectives of the operational planning effort and contributed to the current Plan Formulation phase.
+Stakeholder feedback has informed the objectives of the operational planning effort and contributed to the Plan Formulation phase.
 Stakeholder input was gathered to develop performance metrics and water management tools to build conceptual alternatives.
 Modeling and evaluation of the conceptual plans was completed in January 2021.
-The alternative development and evaluation process will continue with construction of balanced lake schedules during the spring of 2021, culminating with selection of the recommended lake schedule in July 2021.
-The Record of Decision for the new SOM is scheduled for December 2022.
+The alternative development and evaluation process of balanced lake schedules was conducted during the spring and summer of 2021 and continued the feedback loop with stakeholders to inform narrowing of alternatives and determining the LOSOM vision of balanced performance.
+The process culminated with the selection of the preferred alternative lake schedule in August 2021.
+The optimization process of the preferred alternative in the fall on 20221 resulted in the optimized recommended lake schedule presented in October 2021.
+The development of operational guidance to accompany the lake schedule in the LOSOM water control plan (WCP) will be complete in the spring of 2022.
+The draft EIS and WCP is scheduled for public release in May 2022.
+The Record of Decision for the new SOM is scheduled for January 2023.